Equal Employment Opportunity Complaint Process

 Obligation to Provide Truthful Information

 All university community members are expected to provide truthful information in this process.
-Intentionally submitting or providing false or misleading information may subject you to disciplinary action, up to and including termination.
+Intentionally submitting or providing false or misleading information may subject employees to disciplinary action, up to and including termination.
 This provision does not apply to reports made or information provided in good faith, even if the facts alleged in the report are unsubstantiated.

 Cooperation